 However, 7.1 headsets aren’t easy to nail perfectly.
 In fact, 7.1 audio sounds worse than stereo audio in a lot of headsets.
 A lot of companies just throw in a software equalizer and call it a day.
 But don’t worry, we’ve got you covered.
-Here are some of the best 7.1 Surround Sound headsets in 2020.
+Here are some of the best 7.1 Surround Sound headsets.

 1. HyperX Cloud Revolver S Gaming Headset